Sunday, September 24, 2023

 Advantages: The main advantage of a used car is its lower upfront cost.
 If your budget is limited, a used car allows you to afford a higher-end model.
 For example, for the price of a new compact car, you could potentially afford a used SUV, such as a used BMW 5 series.

-Disadvantages: Used cars can come with unknown history and potential mechanical issues.
-Also, they might not be as fuel-efficient as new models, leading to higher running costs.
+Disadvantages: Used cars can have an unknown history and potential mechanical issues.
+They might also not be as fuel-efficient as new models, leading to higher running costs.

 Which Type of Car: Combi, Limousine, or SUV?